Bodies found as floods recede in India's Kerala

-Receding flood waters left Indian troops and rescuers the grim task Monday of hunting for bodies left by the worst monsoon in a century in Kerala state as the death toll rose above 400.
+Floodwaters receded in Kerala on Monday, leaving Indian rescuers the grim task of retrieving bodies as the death toll from the worst monsoon rains in a century rose above 400.

 With nearly three quarters of a million people packed into relief camps in the southern state, known for its tourist beaches and hill resorts, authorities also fear outbreaks of disease.

-After a week of fierce downpours, rainfall eased Monday and flood levels have fallen in many districts.
+After more than a week of fierce downpours, rainfall eased Monday and flood levels fell in some districts.
 Army helicopters and boats kept up missions to find trapped survivors and drop food and water in isolated villages.

 Officials said 22,000 people were rescued on Sunday.
 At least 30 bodies were also found taking the death toll above 200 since the torrential rain started falling on August 8 and more than 400 since the monsoon started in June.